 It is no surprise that people continue to become more and more connected every year.
-Technology is everywhere and connecting everyday devices in our homes makes routine tasks even easier.
+Technology is everywhere and connecting everyday devices in our smart homes makes routine tasks even easier.
 In fact, Gartner predicts that 20.4 billion connected things will be in use worldwide in 2020 as compared to 8.4 billion in 2017.
 The rate of connection is also increasing as 8.4 billion was up 31% from the amount in 2016.

 Growing market of smart homes